beego/beedoc/en-US/mvc/model/orm.md

 ## Set up database

-ORM supports three databases. here are the tested drivers, you need to import them:
+ORM supports three databases.
+Here are the tested drivers, you need to import them:

 ```go
 import (